tableau/tableau-log-viewer/INSTALL.md

 3. Click on the Build button (the one with the Hammer)
 4. Click on the Run button

-If everything went well, TLV should up and running!
+If everything went well, TLV should be up and running!

 ### Fixing configuration
 The project can be configured with different compiler and targets.